vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 * {{imgBasket}}Soldering iron <a href="https://s.click.aliexpress.com/e/_DEDR08n" target="_blank">(AliExpress)</a>
 <a href="https://amzn.to/42lWIgd#ad" target="_blank">(Amazon US)</a>
 <a href="https://amzn.to/4uvdwNA#ad" target="_blank">(Amazon NL)</a>.
 I suggest this based on the reviews.
 I already had one.
-Please let me know if you advise this one or not?
+Please let me know whether you recommend this one.

 <img src="images/soldering_iron.webp" alt="soldering iron" width="200px"/>